Peony – Flowers and Plants

 See the article from whitehouse Nursery

-Tree Peony Kamata-nishiki’ is a fantastic purple flowering cultivar while Paeonia ‘Shimanishiki’ has a red and white flower.
-Try planting in dappled shade 10ft from the base of a large tree.
+Tree Peony ‘Kamata-nishiki‘ is a fantastic purple flowering cultivar while Paeonia ‘Shimanishiki‘ has a red and white flower.
+Planting them in dappled shade, approximately 3 meters from the base of a large tree, works well.

-Chinese Tree Peonies are increasingly popular and many new cultivars are now on the market.
-Paeonia lactiflora Marguerite Gerard with its wonderful double pink flowers and strong perfume is a wonderful old fashioned cultivar.
-Like most peonies it requires a cool winter and grows well in full morning sun and afternoon shade.
-Flowering from spring to summer a good top dressing of lime each year will help with growth and flowering.
-Available as bare rooted plants in winter (June – July) and as potted specimens in spring.
+Like most types, it requires a cool winter and grows well in full morning sun and afternoon shade.
+Flowering from spring to summer, a good top dressing of lime each year will help with growth and flowering.
+Available as bare-rooted plants in winter (June – July) and as potted specimens in spring.

-Peonies not flowering and growing well
+Why are My Peonies not flowering or growing well ?

 Peony Roses (plants and Flowers) are available for sale from the following participating nurseries